Skip to content

 Why Use a Single Dragon Ogre?

-First, it’s important to mention that unlike previous editions of Warhammer The Old World, the minimum size for this unit is now a single Dragon Ogre.
+Warhammer Dragon Ogre… well, it’s important to mention that unlike previous editions, in Warhammer The Old World, the minimum size for this unit is not 3 but 1 Dragon Ogre.
 Gone are those days when you had to include three.
 In fact, I see players still including three out of pure habit, and when you ask them, they don’t know why.
 It’s inertia.

 A single Dragon Ogre offers specific advantages: